Strategic Agenda for Postsecondary Education

 2022-30 Strategic Agenda

-The Council's statewide strategic agenda for 2022-30, "Higher Education Matters," relies on the contributions of many constituencies and committees, including CPE board members, higher education leaders, faculty members, students, K-12 educators, legislators, employers and partners - that provided valuable insight and direction throughout the development process.
+Development of the Council's statewide strategic agenda for 2022-30, "Higher Education Matters," relied upon the valuable insight and direction of many constituencies and committees, including CPE board members, higher education leaders, faculty members, students, K-12 educators, legislators, employers and partners.
+Based on this feedback, the agenda is focused on five priority areas:

 Priority: Affordability

-CPE will work with elected leaders to increase state funding for postsecondary education and student financial aid, so rising costs are not passed on to students.
-In addition, we will work to limit increases in tuition and fees, while exploring partnership opportunities to help incoming students understand the complexities of college pricing, and the role of grants, scholarships and responsible borrowing in managing costs.
+CPE will collaborate with elected leaders to increase state investment in postsecondary education and student financial aid, reducing the financial burden on students.
+We will also work to limit tuition and fee increases, while expanding efforts to help incoming students navigate the complexities of college pricing—including the role of grants, scholarships, and responsible borrowing in managing costs.

 Objectives